-If you have an overdraft account, then your bank would be able to manage cheques which had otherwise bounced and ultimately returned without resulting in any sort of payment.
-In case of a loan, the candidate pays interest over the outstanding balance linked to an overdraft loan.
-It has been analyzed that, the interest over the loan is fairly lower as compared to credit cards.
+If you have an overdraft account, then your bank would be able to manage cheques that had otherwise bounced and ultimately returned without resulting in any sort of payment.
+In the case of a loan, the candidate pays interest over the outstanding balance linked to an overdraft loan.
+It has been analyzed that, the interest on the loan is fairly lower as compared to credit cards.
 Moreover, in several cases, additional fees are also added for accessing overdraft protection.

 Does an overdraft hamper your credit score?
 It is decided by your bank to opt for using its own funds to aid a specific overdraft.
-The other option is to associate an overdraft to particular credit card.
+The other option is to associate an overdraft with a particular credit card.

-- Case I: When the bank uses its personal funds for backing an overdraft, in this case there won’t be any harm on your credit score.
+- Case I: When the bank uses its personal funds for backing an overdraft, in this case, there won’t be any harm to your credit score.